CityOfZion/standards/nodes.md

 #### Blacklist USB storage

-We will reduce attack surface by blacklisting unneded modules, normaly WiFi and Bluetooth are already off (verify!) server kernels so we need to disable only USB storage.
+We will reduce attack surface by blacklisting unneeded modules, normally WiFi and Bluetooth are already off (verify!) server kernels so we need to disable only USB storage.

 ```shell
 sudo vi /etc/modprobe.d/blacklist.conf